Is the fact that my solicitor in Shortlands is not listed on my bank's solicitor panel that there is a problem with the quality of his conveyancing?

 Do use our comparison tool on this site to ensure that the solicitors are on the appropriate lender panels.
 On the basis that they are your lawyer should be able to connect the two transactions but you should talk with you solicitor and make clear your expectations and needs.

 My wife and I purchased a leasehold flat in Shortlands.
 Conveyancing and HSBC Bank mortgage went though with no issue.
 A letter has just been received from someone saying they have taken over the reversionary interest in the property.
 Attached was a ground rent demand for rent dating back to 1997.
 The conveyancing practitioner in Shortlands who previously acted has long since retired.
 What should I do?

 First contact the Land Registry to be sure that the individual claiming to own the freehold is indeed the new freeholder.
 There is no need to instruct a Shortlands conveyancing solicitor to do this as you can do this on the Land Registry website for a few pound.
 You should note that in any event, even if this is the rightful landlord, under the Limitation Act 1980 no more than 6 years of rent can be collected.

 Following years of correspondence we cannot agree with our landlord on how much the lease extension should cost for our flat in Shortlands.
 Does the Leasehold Valuation Tribunal have jurisdiction to calculate the appropriate figures?

 in cases where there is a missing freeholder or if there is disagreement about what the lease extension should cost, under the relevant legislation you can apply to the Leasehold Valuation Tribunal to assess the amount due.

-An example of a Freehold Enfranchisement case for a Shortlands premises is Ravensbourne Lodge 4 Highland Road in February 2013. the Tribunal held that the amount payable for the freehold was £22,268
+An example of a Freehold Enfranchisement matter before the tribunal for a Shortlands property is Ravensbourne Lodge 4 Highland Road in February 2013. the Tribunal held that the amount payable for the freehold was £22,268